KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 The first half of the table displays data related to the ILL item itself such as title, volume, page numbers.

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: ill-requests).

 |image1436|

 The second half of the table displays data related to the request such as notes